-Introduction to the physiological, psychological and sociocultural aspects of alcoholism and drug abuse.
-Includes techniques for assessing the degree of involvement with alcoholism and drugs.
+Introduction to the physiological, psychological and sociocultural aspects of alco-

 Counseling the Alcoholic and Drug Addict (5)

 Current treatment approaches and counseling techniques.
 Includes emergency disease theory and treatment, conditioned aversion techniques and the psychological-educational approach.
 Referral methods and the role of AA and NA included.